logto-io/docs/docs/docs/recipes/create-your-connector/README.md

 In the first tab, you can create an Email connector or SMS connector by clicking the corresponding "Set Up" button, which will bring you to a two-column page with a detailed step-by-step guide on the left and a text input box to configure connector settings.
 After finishing the configuration, you can use the tester to check whether the settings function well.

 In the second tab, you can start to add a social connector by clicking the "Add Social Connector" button.
 Select the connector you want to add and move on by clicking "Next".
 For Alipay and WeChat connector, you may find a secondary _platform_ option for choosing Web or Native.
 In contrast, other connectors' default platform is Universal by default.
-[Explore more on social connector platform types](./platform-types.mdx).
 You will be on a two-column page with a step-by-step guide left and a text input box on your right for settings.

+TODO: Add a link to reference for the explanation of different platform types.